Andrea Montermini

 Andrea Montermini (born 30 May 1964) is an Italian racing driver.
+He drove in Formula One from 1994 to 1996.

 Career

 Montermini raced in Formula 3 in 1989, taking second place in the Monaco GP support race and 4th in the Italian F3 Championship.
 He then moved up to Formula 3000, racing for three seasons before finally taking second place in the 1992 season, winning three rounds while driving for the Il Barone Rampante team.